raylutz/daffodil/README.md

 ## Memory Footprint

-A Pydf object is about 1/3 the size of lod (list of dict) because the column names are not repeated.
+A Pydf object is about 1/3 the size of a lod (list of dicts) because the column names are not repeated.
 However it takes about 4x more memory than a minimal Pandas dataframe and 10x more memory than single numpy array.
 Yet, sometimes Pandas will be much larger when strings are included in the data.